MartinaGelnerova/Zillow-miniactors/Zillow_sale/README.md

 ## What does Zillow Sale scraper do?
-Zillow Sale scraper will enable you to get more data from [Zillow.com](https://zillow.com) than the official Zillow.com API.
+Zillow Sale scraper will enable you to get more data on sale offers from [Zillow.com](https://zillow.com) than the official Zillow.com API.

-Zillow URL scraper can scrape:
+Zillow Sale scraper can scrape:
 - address
 - number of bedrooms and bathrooms
 - price